Quandela/Perceval/docs/source/legacy.rst

 Even though, `Perceval` code makes it so :code:`isinstance(any_fockstate, BasicState)` returns :code:`True`, the type hinting of user code in an IDE could alert that the types do not match after the update.

-.. note:: :code:`StateVector` (and therefore :code:`SVDistribution`) accept any of the three Fock state types as components.
+.. note:: :code:`StateVector` (and therefore :code:`SVDistribution`) accepts any of the three Fock state types as components.

 Processor add with Component or Circuit